Tyson Foods Inc

 Transparency of GHG Inventory

-The company responded to the CDP Climate questionnaire in 2023.
-It discloses that the emissions data is not verified by a third-party.
+The company responded to the CDP Climate questionnaire in 2023, but its emissions data has not been verified by an independent third party.

 0.5/1.5